 There are few things more comforting than curling up in front of a fireplace with a cup of tea and a good book.
 If you’re an investor with rental properties, however, the thought of an active fire inside your hard-earned investment might fill your heart with fear.
 Many prospective real estate investors face a tough choice: What to do with the fireplaces inside their investment properties.

-Conversely, fireplaces represent a significant liability, and they pose a number of maintenance needs.
-Any additional income you earn from the fireplace could be eaten up by inflated insurance premiums, chimney cleaning and other expenses associated with fireplace ownership.
+Conversely, fireplaces represent a significant liability, and they pose several maintenance needs.
+Any additional income you earn from the fireplace could be eaten up by inflated insurance premiums.
+Fireplaces also need regular chimney cleaning and have other expenses associated with them.

 Many property investors respond to the presence of a fireplace in their property with a simple solution: bricking up the fireplace and ignoring it.
 While this may be the safest solution, it’s worth considering the benefits of maintaining a fireplace at your rental property.